-Following the launching of Samsung Galaxy S20 earlier this year, there have been a lot of comments about the release.
-While some users are impressed by the features that came with it, some are already anticipating the next series.
-As a result, people are already talking and speculating about the features and the next Galaxy S series in line.
-As part of those carrying the rumors, Ice Universe, a noted leaker on Twitter, has suggested in one of his tweets that it’s going to be called Samsung Galaxy S21.
+The Samsung Galaxy S20 series that debuted earlier this year is a fantastic phone.
+While some users are impressed by its features, some are already anticipating the next series.
+As a result, people are already talking and speculating about the next Galaxy S series flagship.
+According to Twitter tipster Ice Universe, it’s going to be called Samsung Galaxy S21.

 Galaxy S21 release date

 There is no official confirmation about the Galaxy S21 release date.
 The Korean electronics heavyweight has typically launched new Galaxy S series phones in February or March.
 This year’s Galaxy S20 series debuted on February 11 at an Unpacked event in San Francisco and started accepting pre-orders immediately after unveiling.